getchip/PocketCHIP-Docs/source/includes/_faq.md

 The most up-to-date information is on [our GitHub repo](https://github.com/NextThingCo).

+## Can I make my own adapter board?
+Absolutely!
+The schematics and layout for the boards, both of C.H.I.P. and C.H.I.P.’s adapters will be released as they are finalized for production.
+From that, you can build whatever sort of adapters or add-ons you want!

+## Does the HDMI adapter have HDMI audio output?
+Not at this time.
+Because there is no onboard digital audio support from our processor, C.H.I.P.’s current design only has analog audio output via the ⅛” headphone/composite jack.
+Adding a USB sound card is the easiest way to beef up your CHIP’s digital audio output options.

 ## Does Linux come pre-installed?
 YES!
 C.H.I.P. comes with Linux installed, and a selection of our favorite programs and games.
 Like any real computer, you can download more software and customize C.H.I.P.s applications and operating system to suit your needs!